FDA Software as a Medical Device (SaMD): Complete FDA Compliance Guide

 In this blog, you’ll know what FDA SaMD is, its essential aspects, and how it relates to broader medical device laws.
 This simplifies the process and enables you to innovate securely, confidently, and in complete compliance.

-What Is FDA Software as a Medical Device?
+What Is FDA Software as a Medical Device (SaMD)?

 The FDA defines Software as a Medical Device as software that is intended to be used for one or more medical purposes, but does not form part of a hardware medical device.
 If your app diagnoses, treats, prevents, or monitors a medical condition, it may be SaMD.